allegroai/clearml-docs/docs/clearml_serving/clearml_serving_tutorial.md

 ```

 :::info Service ID
-Make sure that you have executed `clearml-servings`'s
+Make sure that you have executed `clearml-serving`'s
 [initial setup](clearml_serving.md#initial-setup), in which you create a Serving Service.
 The Serving Service's ID is required to register a model, and to execute `clearml-serving`'s `metrics` and `config` commands
 :::